rfueston/SWE6733_TEAM_2/README.md

 <h3>Product Vision Statement</h3>
 For adventure seekers and outdoor enthusiasts <br>
 Who are looking for a way to find others with similar outdoor interests  <br>
+The AdventureQuest	web application  <br>
-The AdventureQuest	is a social connection app <br>
+is a social connection app <br>
 That is free to use without Ads <br>
 Unlike MeetUp <br>
 Our Product is an experience-driven platform  <br>